danielsaidi/EmojiKit/README.md

 ## Documentation

 The [online documentation][Documentation] has more information, articles, code examples, etc.

+## Demo Application

+The demo app lets you explore the library.
+To try it out, just open and run the `Demo` project.

-## Sponsor my work
+## Support my work

-You can [sponsor this project][Sponsors] on GitHub Sponsors, [reach out][Email] for paid support, or sign up for a commercial license to help support this project.
-Your support makes it possible to put more work into this project.
+You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][OpenSource].

+Your support makes it possible for me to put more work into these projects and make them the best they can be.